-The Cabinet Office has stated that the plans will have a ‘minor’ impact on headline inflation, estimating that it would increase the rate by less than 0.2% over three years.
+The Cabinet Office stated last August that the plans will have a ‘minor’ impact on headline inflation, estimating that it would increase the rate by less than 0.2% over three years.

 Second, some expect that many EU businesses will stop or reduce their exports to the UK due to the increased time and cost required to provide all of the newly required paperwork.
-When the EU implemented their full border controls on goods arriving from Great Britain, many UK businesses reacted the same way by stopping or reducing exports to the EU – and the UK is a less significant market for EU suppliers than the EU is for UK ones.
+When the EU implemented their full border controls on goods arriving from Great Britain, many UK businesses reacted in that way – and the UK is a less significant market for EU suppliers than the EU is for UK ones.